Skip to main content

 Does this work with CrewAI Flows (the newer graph-based execution)?

-Yes.
-PaymentRequestTool is a standard CrewAI tool (inheriting from BaseTool), so it works equally well in classic Crew + Task structures and in CrewAI Flow's @start/@listen patterns.
-In Flow specifically, the recommended pattern is to put the payment request in a dedicated step before the work steps; the work steps listen on a Flow event that fires when the webhook handler updates the shared state.
-The starter repo includes both a classic and a Flow example.
+Yes. create_blockchain0x_toolset returns standard CrewAI tools, so they work in classic Crew + Task structures and in CrewAI Flow's @start/@listen patterns.
+In Flow, put the payment or settlement step on a dedicated treasurer step before the work steps, and have the work steps listen on a Flow event that fires once your webhook handler updates the shared state.

-Can the same Crew handle multiple paid sessions concurrently?
+Can the same crew run multiple paid tasks concurrently?

 Add a billing role to your crew.

-Five minutes from pip install to your first paid crew kickoff.
-Pro at $9/agent/month.
+From pip install to your first paid crew kickoff in minutes.
+Free to start.